How to survive if russia uses nukes in Ukraine

-Characteristic features of a nuclear bomb explosion and how to act in this case?
+What characteristic features of a nuclear bomb explosion, and how to act in this case?

 To better understand what to do in the event of a nuclear explosion, you must first determine what the explosion was.
-It is not difficult because a nuclear explosion is very different from the usual one.
+It is not difficult because an atomic blast differs from the usual one.
 Its power can be thousands of times greater than the power of the outbreak of the giant high-explosive aircraft bomb, accompanied by many phenomena not typical of a conventional explosion (more on them below).
 It will also be reported on the radio.